-Each symbol is a single letter, number or one of the characters '.', '-', '*' or '?'.
-Letters may be either upper- or lowercase (see Letter Case below on the interpretation of case by MEME Suite programs).
+Each symbol is a single letter, number or one of the four special characters '.', '-', '*' or '?'.
+Letters may be either uppercase or lowercase (see Letter Case below on the interpretation of case by MEME Suite programs).
 The '?' is a special wildcard character, and if you use it you must define it to match all core symbols (see Wildcard Symbol, below).

-If all the letters you define as symbols are in a single case, (al upper case or all lower case), the programs in the MEME Suite will ignore case when reading sequences.
-However, if you include both upper- and lowercase letters in your alphabet definition, then upper- and lowercase letters will be treated as distinct symbols.
+If all the letters you define as symbols are in a single case, (all uppercase or all lowercase), the programs in the MEME Suite will ignore case when reading sequences.
+However, if you include both uppercase and lowercase letters in your alphabet definition, then uppercase and lowercase letters will be treated as distinct symbols.